a-le/db-portal/README.md

 To modify settings to your needs, simply execute SQL queries.

 ## 🗎 SQL editor
-DSN connection with database/schema support.
 Simple editor with generic SQL syntax highlighting and paged results.
+Choose from your DSN connections, with database and schema support.
-Data dictionary information and SQL object definitions when feature is supported by the DB vendor.
+Display data dictionary information and SQL object definitions when feature is supported by the DB vendor.

 ## ⇄ copy data
 Copy data from/to any of supported tabular data sources (database table or query, .xlsx, .csv, .json).